MoonbaseOtago/MoonbaseOtago.github.io/about.md

 ### Licensing

 VRoom! is currently licensed GPL3.
-We recognise that for many reasons one cannot practically build a large GPL3d chip design - VRoom! is also available to be commercial licensed.
+We recognise that for many reasons one cannot practically build a large GPL3d chip design - VRoom! is also available to be commercially licensed.